MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/start-using-mdex-xdr.md

 ### Microsoft Sentinel

-You can get incident visibility in Microsoft Sentinel by turning on its out-of-the-box Microsoft 365 Defender data connector.
+You can get incident visibility in Microsoft Sentinel by turning on its out-of-the-box Microsoft Defender XDR data connector.
 [Learn more](/azure/sentinel/connect-microsoft-365-defender).

-Once you have turned on the connector, updates by Defender Experts to the **Status**, **Assigned to**, **Classification**, and **Determination** fields in Microsoft 365 Defender will show up in the corresponding **Status**, **Owner**, and **Reason for closing** fields in Sentinel.
+Once you have turned on the connector, updates by Defender Experts to the **Status**, **Assigned to**, **Classification**, and **Determination** fields in Microsoft Defender XDR will show up in the corresponding **Status**, **Owner**, and **Reason for closing** fields in Sentinel.

 > [!NOTE]
-> The status of incidents investigated by Defender Experts in Microsoft 365 Defender typically transitions from _Active_ to _In progress_ to _Awaiting Customer Action_ to _Resolved_, while in Sentinel, it follows the _New_ to _Active_ to _Resolved_ path.
-The Microsoft 365 Defender Status ***Awaiting Customer Action*** doesn't have an equivalent field in Sentinel; instead, it's displayed as a tag in an incident in Sentinel.
+> The status of incidents investigated by Defender Experts in Microsoft Defender XDR typically transitions from _Active_ to _In progress_ to _Awaiting Customer Action_ to _Resolved_, while in Sentinel, it follows the _New_ to _Active_ to _Resolved_ path.
+The Microsoft Defender XDR Status ***Awaiting Customer Action*** doesn't have an equivalent field in Sentinel; instead, it's displayed as a tag in an incident in Sentinel.

 The following section describes how an incident handled by our experts is updated in Sentinel as it progresses through the investigation journey:

 1. An incident being investigated by our experts has the **Status** listed as _Active_ and the **Owner** listed as _Defender Experts_.
-1. An incident that our experts have confirmed as a _True Positive_ has a managed response posted in Microsoft 365 Defender, and a **Tag** _Awaiting Customer Action_ and the **Owner** is listed as _Customer_.
+1. An incident that our experts have confirmed as a _True Positive_ has a managed response posted in Microsoft Defender XDR, and a **Tag** _Awaiting Customer Action_ and the **Owner** is listed as _Customer_.
 You need to act on the incident based on using the provided managed response.
 1. Once our experts have concluded their investigation and closed an incident as _False Positive_ or _Informational_, _Expected Activity_, the incident's **Status** is updated to _Resolved_, the **Owner** is updated to _Unassigned_, and a **Reason for closing** is provided.

 :::image type="content" source="../../media/xdr/microsoft-sentinel-incidents.png" alt-text="Screenshot of Microsoft Sentinel incidents." lightbox="../../media/xdr/microsoft-sentinel-incidents.png":::

 ### Other applications

-You could obtain visibility into incidents in your SIEM or ITSM application by using the [Microsoft 365 Defender API](../defender/api-overview.md) or [connectors in Sentinel](/azure/sentinel/data-connectors-reference).
+You could obtain visibility into incidents in your SIEM or ITSM application by using the [Microsoft Defender XDR API](../defender/api-overview.md) or [connectors in Sentinel](/azure/sentinel/data-connectors-reference).

-After configuring a connector, the updates by Defender Experts to an incident's **Status**, **Assigned to**, **Classification**, and **Determination** fields in Microsoft 365 Defender can be synchronized with the third-party SIEM or ITSM applications, depending on how the field mapping has been implemented.
+After configuring a connector, the updates by Defender Experts to an incident's **Status**, **Assigned to**, **Classification**, and **Determination** fields in Microsoft Defender XDR can be synchronized with the third-party SIEM or ITSM applications, depending on how the field mapping has been implemented.
 To illustrate, you can take a look at the [connector available from Sentinel to ServiceNow](https://github.com/Azure/Azure-Sentinel/tree/master/Solutions/Servicenow/StoreApp).

 ## Get real-time visibility with Defender Experts for XDR reports